mrisc32/mc1-sdk/README.md

-# mc1-sdk
+# MC1 SDK

-This is a software development kit (SDK) for the MC1 computer.
+This is a software development kit (SDK) for the [MC1 computer](https://github.com/mrisc32/mc1).
 It contains:

 * Documentation.
 * Tools.